ClaudioMarcello/03_cleanData/codeBook.md

 *** Procedure to clean up the data ***

-1. Merge the training and the test sets (X_ files) to create one data set The result is a measurements set of 10299 observations of 561 variables
+1. Merge the training and the test sets (X_ files) to create one data set.

+	The result is a measurements set of 10299 observations of 561 variables

 2. Appropriately label the data set with descriptive variable names.

 	Use the features_info.txt file to name the 561 variables of the measurements set

 3. Extract only the measurements on the mean and standard deviation for each measurement

-	3.1 Use the features table to generate a boolean vector indicating

-		those variable names containing "mean()" or "std()"
+	3.1 Use the features table to generate a boolean vector indicating those variable names containing "mean()" or "std()"

 	3.2 Use above boolean vector to filter from measurements set the summarizing data

-		This is the new measurements set

-		(10299 observations of 66 variables)
+		This is the new measurements set (10299 observations of 66 variables)